koperatingsystem/kOS/Docs/Standards/kFS/File Storage.md

 ### Next and Last sector sections

-If section 3 is set then section 5 won't be present and if section 2 is set then section 4 won't be present
+If section 3 is set then section 5 won't be present and if section 2 is set then section 4 won't be present.